-1 trying to get what you think you should be getting, but you're not getting that, that protection; you know?
-And, 2 3 she even had, you know, court documents, you know, the restraining order, his name on it.
-You know, he's not 4 5 supposed to be there and all that other stuff.
-It's just being ignored, purposely.
-You know, it's...
-6 7 MS. CHRISTA BIG CANOE: So, you said the "terminology", do you want to expand for us a little?
-8 9 MR. TIM HENDERSON: Well, you know, today we call it racial profiling, and I agree with that.
-And, 10 it's, you know, systemic here.
-And, I can speak in -- for 11 12 Winnipeg.
-I live in the core area, like, the inner city, central, and I try to ignore it, you know, when the police 13 drive by.
+1 trying to get what you think you should be getting, but 2 you're not getting that, that protection; you know?
+And, 3 she even had, you know, court documents, you know, the 4 restraining order, his name on it.
+You know, he's not 5 supposed to be there and all that other stuff.
+It's just 6 being ignored, purposely.
+You know, it's 7 MS. CHRISTA BIG CANOE: So, you said the 8 "terminology", do you want to expand for us a little?
+9 MR. TIM HENDERSON: Well, you know, today we 10 call it racial profiling, and I agree with that.
+And, 11 it's, you know, systemic here.
+And, I can speak in for 12 Winnipeg.
+I live in the core area, like, the inner city, 13 central, and I try to ignore it, you know, when the police 14 drive by.
 You know, I have a bag, they will pull me over.
-14 One time I was driving my bike, I came from a baseball 15 game, and I had my bat in my bag and I was on my bike, and 16 I started to notice I was being pursued because I was 17 18 driving fast.
+15 One time I was driving my bike, I came from a baseball 16 game, and I had my bat in my bag and I was on my bike, and 17 I started to notice I was being pursued because I was 18 driving fast.
 Like, not speeding, but fast for a bike.
-And then I started to notice these cars drifting in and 19 out, and what's going on?
-20

-So, I didn't know who they were.
-They didn't have, you know, Winnipeg Police on them.
-Then, I -so I start, you know, trying to evade, I guess, you know, get away from them.
-All of a sudden, I hit Furby and Ellis, and they had it all -- I was surrounded and they

-1 drew their guns.
+19 And then I started to notice these cars drifting in and 20 out, and what's going on?
+21 So, I didn't know who they were.
+They 22 didn't have, you know, Winnipeg Police on them.
+Then, I 23 so I start, you know, trying to evade, I guess, you know, 24 get away from them.
+All of a sudden, I hit Furby and 25 Ellis, and they had it all I was surrounded and they drew their guns.
 And, they said, "What's in the bag?
-Is 2 that a gun?"
-They made me get off my bike, hands in the 3 air, and I told them, you know, "It's my bat.
-I just came 4 from baseball."
+Is that a gun?"
+They made me get off my bike, hands in the air, and I told them, you know, "It's my bat.
+I just came from baseball."
 It wasn't dark.
 It was in between.
-You 5 know, evening, early evening.
-And, you know, it's just 6 it continues to this day.
-Like, I'll say I'm not carrying 7 no bag because I just don't have any faith in the police 8 here.
-9 MS. CHRISTA BIG CANOE: And, when you were 10 talking about the 911 operator not taking you seriously, 11 how would you how did that make you feel?
-12 MR. TIM HENDERSON: I don't think I would 13 call it not taking me seriously.
-You know, I would put it, 14 you know, he was an accessory to murder.
-He allowed that 15 to happen.
-He didn't uphold his oath to the office that he 16 had taken, he sworn to to protect the public, not a 17 select group that he felt.
-It was all inclusive when he 18 took that oath.
-That meant everybody, anybody who needed
+You know, evening, early evening.
+And, you know, it's just --it continues to this day.
+Like, I'll say I'm not carrying no bag because I just don't have any faith in the police here.

+MS. CHRISTA BIG CANOE: And, when you were talking about the 911 operator not taking you seriously, how would you -- how did that make you feel?

+MR. TIM HENDERSON: I don't think I would call it not taking me seriously.
+You know, I would put it, you know, he was an accessory to murder.
+He allowed that to happen.
+He didn't uphold his oath to the office that he had taken, he sworn to -- to protect the public, not a select group that he felt.
+It was all inclusive when he took that oath.
+That meant everybody, anybody who needed it, needed that protection.

-20 MS. CHRISTA BIG CANOE: And, I mean, you've 21 given us that feeling you had, but do you think his actions 22 were discriminatory?
-Do you think he knew -- like, how he 23 would know it was you?
-Was it because you were so upset on 24 the phone?
-What makes you think he was being so 25 discriminatory towards you?
+MS. CHRISTA BIG CANOE: And, I mean, you've given us that feeling you had, but do you think his actions were discriminatory?
+Do you think he knew -- like, how he would know it was you?
+Was it because you were so upset on the phone?
+What makes you think he was being so discriminatory towards you?